AibinuolaDamilola/ai-security-defense-lab/README.md

 Welcome to the core engineering and infrastructure repository for the AI Security Fellowship.
 This workspace houses a live, multi-sector SaaS architecture built entirely to simulate real-world, high-risk security flaws found in venture-backed tech startups.

-Over the next 16 weeks, you will not act as a casual script kiddie or a generic developer.
 Your role is that of a **Principal Security Auditor and Cyber Defender**.
 You will investigate active breaches, map out complex data flows, write resilient middleware guardrails, and defend your engineering decisions in front of a technical board.

 ⚠ **WARNING: This repository contains intentionally vulnerable pipelines, exposed credentials, and flawed autonomous workflows.
 It is strictly configured for educational and portfolio containment purposes.
 Do not deploy to public production clouds without remediation.**